 Barely six years ago, Go-Jek, Bukalapak, Traveloka and Tokopedia were fledgling consumer startups in Indonesia.
 Today, they’re multi-billion dollar unicorns to be reckoned with.
 Their meteoric rise is raising questions about exit routes and whether these paths are viable for Indonesia’s emerging giants.

-For Indonesia, the nation’s stock exchange (IDX) will seem like the most natural place to list, if not for its shallow capital market and volatile currency.
+For Indonesia, the nation’s stock exchange IDX will seem like the most natural place to list, if not for its shallow capital market and a volatile currency.

 The Indonesian rupiah has taken a severe beating this year on the back of rising rates and a stronger dollar.
 Like any emerging market currency, the Indonesian rupiah responds exaggeratedly to global market forces which will have adverse consequences on rupiah-denominated valuations on the IDX.